-If the customer requests the need for a carer, as long as the above criteria has been met, a carer ticket can be purchased alongside a disabled ticket.
-Only 1 carer ticket may be purchased per disabled ticket and the tickets must be purchase together in the same transaction.
+If the customer requests the need for assistance, as long as the above criteria has been met, an assistance ticket can be purchased alongside a ticket for a person with disability.
+Only 1 assistance ticket may be purchased per ticket for a person with disability and the tickets must be purchased together in the same transaction.

-Click here for admission rates for the disabled
+Click here for admission rates for persons with disability

-Any guest wishing to purchase a disabled gold or platinum pass will be asked to provide documentation for verification.
+Any guest with disability wishing to purchase a Gold pass will be asked to provide documentation for verification.
 This could be in the form of a blue badge (the photograph part of the badge must be visible for staff), a letter from a recognised authority, or a bank statement confirming the customer is in receipt of DLA.
 Please note that the latter two options must be supported by photo ID.
 Once verification has been received the pass will be processed.

-* All displays / keeper talks are accessible by wheelchair with space available at the front of tiered seating if required.
+* All displays / keeper talks are accessible for wheelchair users with space available at the front of tiered seating if required.
 Please ask a member of staff for assistance.

-* Due to the steep hills it is not possible to hire electric scooters.
-However, you are allowed to use your own electric scooter at your own risk.
-You will need to sign a disclaimer at the zoo entrance and be sure to follow the Easier Route.
+* Due to the steep hills you are allowed to use an electric scooter at your own risk however you will be required to sign a disclaimer at the zoo entrance and be sure to follow the Easier Route.

 * We recommend anyone with reduced mobility follow the suggested 'easier route' around the zoo (see the next section for details).

-Because of the steep hills in the zoo, we recommend that anyone with a pushchair, wheelchair, electric scooter, or reduced mobility follows the 'Easier Route'.
+Because of the steep hills in the zoo, we recommend that anyone with a pushchair, wheelchair, electric scooter, or reduced mobility follow the 'Easier Route'.

 Click here to view our Accessibility map which shows this suggested route.

-When following this route, a few enclosures are inaccessible or difficult to view for wheelchair users so there is a greatly reduced rate for the registered disabled and for carers.
-The more mobile can use the route for orientation around the zoo, and leave the route to visit other enclosures.
+When following this route, a few enclosures are inaccessible or difficult to view for wheelchair users so there is a greatly reduced rate for those with disabilty and their assistants.
+Those who are more mobile can use the route for orientation around the zoo, and leave the route to visit other enclosures.

 Please note that there are areas of the route that are on block paving.
 Some small bumps may be experienced, and individuals with certain medical conditions may need to be aware that there may be bumps and uneven, undulating ground.
 Please ask a staff member for assistance if required.

-All 13 sets of toilets around Colchester Zoo and at our cafes have disabled toilet facilities.
+All 13 sets of toilets around Colchester Zoo and at our cafes have toilet facilities for those with disability.